Potassium ferrioxalate: Structure

 The ferrioxalate complex displays helical chirality as it can form two non-superimposable geometries.
 In accordance with the IUPAC convention, the isomer with the left-handed screw axis is assigned the Greek symbol Λ (lambda).
 Its mirror image with the right-handed screw axis is given the Greek symbol Δ (delta).

 Reactions

 Photoreduction

 The ferrioxalate anion is sensitive to light and to high-energy electromagnetic radiation, including X-rays and gamma rays.
 Absorption of a photon causes the decomposition of one oxalate ion to carbon dioxide CO2 and reduction of the iron(III) atom to iron(II).
+This photo-sensitive property is used for chemical actinometry, the measure of luminous flux, and for preparation of blueprints.
+This light-catalyzed redox reaction once formed the basis of some photographic processes.
+However due to their insensitivity and ready availability of advanced digital photography, these processes are obsolete.

 Thermal decomposition

-The trihydrate loses the three water molecules at the same time when heated at 113 °C.
+The trihydrate loses the three water molecules at 113 °C.

-At 296 °C, the anhydrous salt decomposes into the iron(II) complex potassium ferrioxalate, potassium oxalate, and carbon dioxide:
+At 296 °C, the anhydrous salt decomposes into the iron(II) complex potassium ferrooxalate, potassium oxalate, and carbon dioxide: